YuliangXiu/ICON/README.md

 ## Dataset Preprocess

 Please follow the [Data Preprocess Instruction](docs/dataset.md) to generate the train/val/test dataset from raw scans (THuman2.0).

+## Training
+Please follow the [Training Instruction](docs/training.md) to train your own model using THuman2.0.

 ## Demo